 Understandable—they can be a pain.
 However, for the most part, they can never be truly looked at as negative.
 Remember that they:

 - Give you ideas for creating business strategies

 - Provide a holistic perspective of your online business

-And if you really find them a chore you can try to prevent them happening.
+And if you really find them a chore you can try to prevent them from happening.
 Try counteracting your negative reviews by targeting positive ones.
 Once again, this is where an Amazon feedback tool comes in.
 You can set up your Feedback rules in such a way that requests are only sent to customers without open tickets.
 This way you’re more likely to reduce the amount of negative feedback you may receive.

 *Important to remember*

 On October 3, 2016, Amazon banned incentivized reviews connected to free or discounted products.
 So don’t forget that when you decide to start requesting customer feedback for Amazon from your customers.

 Excuse #4: “It’s not worth the investment”